 We’ve planned and executed our customer discovery process like George Clooney pulling off a casino heist.
-We’ve perfected every detail through three rounds of interviews, and now we have a dozen interesting people telling us a dozen interesting stories that have given us the insights into our product that we were looking for.
+We’ve perfected every detail through three rounds of interviews.
+Now we have a dozen interesting people telling us a dozen interesting stories that have given us the insights we were looking for.

 We’re feeling pretty good about ourselves.
 We’re going to celebrate at Cracker Barrel.